 “The theory of knowledge… implies that System improvement depends on continuous study … Improvement is learning and developing new knowledge about the System.
 Building knowledge through Systematic analysis of short-term/long- term results, revision and extension to the theory provides the learning process.
 This can be related to the Shewhart Cycle: Plan-Do-Check-Act (PDCA).”.

 Figure 2 shows how this PDCA Cycle applies the scientific method to the construction process.
 The continual process of querying, studying and analyzing predicted vs. actual (real world) results brings knowledge and improvement.
 The results depend on the interdependent causes.
-The most important primary causes in a building are its functions (i.e. exam rooms, classrooms, etc.).
+The most important primary causes in a building are its functions (i.e. exam rooms, patient beds, classrooms, etc.).
 The secondary, but still vital, causes are constraints, standards and other attributes.
 With this information, a facility’s program, scope and cost is determined.
 As the level of development (LOD) increases, so does the precision.

 Figure 2 – Deming Circle and Plan-Do-Check-Act Cycle